signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 In my honest opinion the trek to the top from the spot is the most trickiest part since it has some of the more challenging terrain.
-Untill now we were trekking on the rock itself, but the monolith plateaus at the spot and after that there is a section where you walk between huge boulders, a section where you have to sqeeze between two boulders and a section just before the peak where you have to climb a very steep boulder.
+Until now we were trekking on the rock itself, but the monolith plateaus at the spot and after that there is a section where you walk between huge boulders, a section where you have to squeeze between two boulders and a section just before the peak where you have to climb a very steep boulder.
 It's not too tough, just challenging.